Andrew Ijever

 Projects

-Under the supervision of Dr. Eric Smith, I am working on two research projects using data from the Canadian Longitudinal Study on Aging (CLSA).
+Under the supervision of Dr. Eric Smith, Andrew is working on two research projects using data from the Canadian Longitudinal Study on Aging (CLSA).

 The first project examines emerging evidence that COVID-19 may be neuroinvasive, with persistent neurological and cognitive symptoms such as fatigue, brain fog, and increased dementia risk—potentially driven by viral-induced coagulopathy and endothelial dysfunction contributing to cerebral ischemia, which may lead to cerebral small vessel disease .
-Using arterial spin labeling (ASL), this work evaluates differences in cortical grey matter cerebral blood flow between COVID-19 cases and uninfected controls, assesses MRI markers of cerebral ischemia (infarcts, microbleeds, and white matter hyperintensity volume), and examines their relationships with cognitive performance and COVID-related symptom incidence and severity.
+Using arterial spin labeling (ASL), this work evaluates differences in cortical grey matter cerebral blood flow between COVID-19 cases and uninfected controls, assesses MRI markers of cerebral ischemia (infarcts, microbleeds, and white matter hyperintensity volume), and examines their relationships with cognitive performance and viral-related symptom incidence and severity.
+This study will provide answers as to how COVID-19 affects the brain and also guide treatment options to target immediate and longer term effects of the virus.

 The second project uses data from the CLSA Healthy Brain Study to identify the determinants of cerebral blood flow in the healthy general population and how these impact normal function.
 Both projects are funded by the Canadian Institutes of Health Research and the Weston Family Foundation.